AdobeDocs/cc-everywhere/src/pages/support/index.md

 ## Prerelease Forum

-In the alpha phase of our release, forum access is by invitation only.
+In the beta phase of our release, forum access is by invitation only.
 Fill out [this form](https://forms.office.com/r/J0HvGMbtDT) to register interest.

 ## Slack Support